Explicit rates of approximation in the CLT for quadratic forms: Introduction

-{\it where the constant in $\O(r^{-2})$ depends on the dimension $d$ and on the lengths of axes of the ellipsoid $E_1$ only.} \end{theorem}
+where the constant in $\O(r^{-2})$ depends on the dimension $d$ and on the lengths of axes of the ellipsoid $E_1$ only. \end{theorem}

-Theorem \ref{T1.2} solves the lattice point problem for $d\geq 5$.
-It improves the classical estimate $ \O( r^{-2d/(d+1) } ) $ due to Landau (1915), just as Theorem \ref{T1.1} improves the bound ~ ${\O(N^{-d/(d+1)})}$ by Esseen (1945) in the CLT for ellipsoids with axes parallel to coordinate axes.
-A related result for indefinite forms may be found in G\" otze and Margulis~(2010).
+Theorem \ref{T12} solves the lattice point problem for $d\geq5$.
+It improves the classical estimate $ \O( r^{-2d/(d+1) } ) $ due to \citet{Lan15}, just as Theorem \ref{T11} improves the bound ${\O(N^{-d/(d+1)})}$ by Ess\'een (\citeyear{Ess45}) in the CLT for ellipsoids with axes parallel to coordinate axes.
+A related result for indefinite forms may be found in G\" otze and Margulis (\citeyear{GotMar10}).